ayomirotoye/stephanieegbuonu/README.md

 2. User Registration
 3. Submission of feedbacks

-The user needs to be registered to platform to submit feedbacks and can only submit feedbacks if they are logged in
+The user needs to be registered on the platform to submit feedbacks and can only submit feedbacks if they are logged in

 ## Deadline : 17th April, 2022